Showbiz Thailand – The film producer

 Starting January 2017, foreign film productions qualify for film incentives after they obtained the necessary film permit from the Thailand Film Office for filming in Thailand.
 Eligible criteria are local spending in Thailand of more than THB 50 million, which must be spent in Thailand on Thai registered businesses and other Thai services and individuals.
 TV commercials are not eligible for this incentive program.

 The main incentive is 15%, based on above eligibility criteria.
-Additional incentives are 3% for hire of Thai key personal and 2% for the promotion of Thai tourism.
+Additional incentives are 3% for hire of Thai key personnel and 2% for the promotion of Thai tourism.
 The maximum rebate available through incentives amounts to THB 75 million per film project.

 The consideration period is promised to be 90 days or less after a proper application has been filed.
 Payment shall be made within 60 days after the final announcement.